emi310397/ForkedProyectoFinalBackEnd/README.md

-# Final Proyect
+# Final Project

-This is the RestFull Api of the application of the Final Proyect subject from the career of Computering System Engineering of the UTN of Argentina.
-This proyect is about the building of a teaching platform of the Natural Cience, particularly for the teaching of the contents of the human body.
+This is the RestFull Api of the application for the Final Project subject from the career of Information System Engineering of the UTN of Argentina.
+This project is about the building of a teaching platform of the Natural Cience, particularly for the teaching of the contents of the human body.
 The application has some features on Augmented Reality that should improve at teaching to the students and it is focused on the evaluation process of them.
-This is a forked repository and the proyect is actualy being in development.
+This is a forked repository and the project is actualy being under development.

 # Instalation Steps

-This document describes the needed steps in order to configure the development enviroment for the local PC under Linux operative systems by using Docker.
+This document describes the needed steps in order to configure the development environment for the local PC under Linux operating systems by using Docker.

-### Requirements for installing the proyect.
+### Requirements for installing the project.

-* Have already installed **Git**.
+* Already installed **Git**.
-* Have already installed **Composer**.
+* Already installed **Composer**.
-* Have already installed **docker** and **docker-compose** (use the Digital Ocean guides.
+* Already installed **docker** and **docker-compose** (use the Digital Ocean guides.
 They are well documented).
-* Have already installed **php-client** **php-mbstring**.
+* Already installed **php-client** **php-mbstring**.

 ### Clone the repositories of Github